 The DoD has prioritized its remediation efforts based on what it believes will provide the greatest value to DoD operations and the warfighter.
 The DoD is currently focusing its key efforts on addressing deficiencies related to:

-- information technology, - real property, - · inventory and operating materials and supplies - Government property in the possession of contractors
+- information technology, - real property, - inventory and operating material and supplies, and - Government property in the possession of contractors.

 WEAKNESSES IN THE DOD FINANCIAL MANAGEMENT PROCESSES